usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Night Green Side of It_, by R.A.P.
+Ferreira, Kenny Segal
 - _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
 - _Stardust_, by Danny Brown
 - _Tranquilizer_, by Oneohtrix Point Never